Table of Contents

 - Appeal.
-If any party is not satisfied with the dean's decision, the party may appeal to the appropriate senior academic administrator (either the Senior Vice President for Academic Affairs and Provost, or the Vice President for Health Sciences).
+If any party is not satisfied with the dean's decision, the party may appeal to the appropriate senior academic administrator (either the Executive Vice President and Provost, or the Vice President for Clinical Affairs ).
 The purpose of the appeal is to determine whether the parties have been afforded due process.
 The party must file a written appeal to the senior academic administrator within 10 calendar days of receipt of the decision by the dean.
 The party must explain the basis for the appeal.
 The senior academic administrator has the discretion to decide how to process the appeal.
 The appeal may be handled by written submissions or oral presentations to the senior academic administrator or delegate, or the senior academic administrator may set up an appellate hearing panel to hear the appeal and provide a recommendation before making a decision.
 In any case, the senior academic administrator will provide a written decision to the parties.
 The senior academic administrator will issue a decision within 30 calendar days of the filing of the appeal, unless there are compelling reasons for delay.

 This same process applies to appeals from a college's Academic Complaint Officer finding that a complaint falls outside the scope of this procedure under paragraph 4 above.
 The senior academic administrator may reverse the Officer's decision and return the complaint to the college for a hearing, or the senior academic administrator may affirm the decision by the Officer that the complaint is outside the scope of this procedure.

 The decision of the senior academic administrator is final and cannot be appealed further within the University.